-Based on feedback from the field since publication of the proposed regulations in the State Register in October, additional changes are being proposed as described below.
-As a result, a Notice of Revised Rulemaking will be published in the State Register on January 30, 2019.
-In accordance with the 30-day public comment period required under the State Administrative Procedure Act for revised rule makings, public comment will be received until March 1, 2019.
+Based on these public comments, further changes are being made to the proposed amendments.
+As a result, a Notice of Revised Rulemaking will be published in the State Register on April 24, 2019.
+In accordance with the 30-day public comment period required under the State Administrative Procedure Act for revised rule makings, public comment will be received until May 24, 2019.
 Supporting materials are available upon request from the Secretary to the Board of Regents.